chngr/chngr.github.io/index.md

 heading: About
 ---

-I will be a sixth year mathematics graduate student at [Columbia University](http://math.columbia.edu).
+I am a sixth year mathematics graduate student at [Columbia University](http://math.columbia.edu).
 I have the pleasure and privilege to converse regularly with [[Aise Johan de Jong](http://math.columbia.edu/~dejong)]{.people}.